The best GLP-1 telehealth program if you are switching from another program of 2026

 What's the cheapest path if I'm currently paying over $400 a month?

-If you're on compounded today and paying $400-plus, switching to Henry, Mochi or Medvi at $178-$179 monthly cuts the bill more than half without changing molecule.
+If you're on compounded today and paying $400-plus, switching to Mochi ($178/mo month-to-month) or Henry Meds (reported $197/mo) cuts the bill roughly in half without changing molecule.
 If you're on branded retail cash-pay and paying $1,300 monthly, the cheapest move is to verify insurance coverage and route through PA via PlushCare or Form Health.
-If insurance won't cover it, switching to NovoCare ($199 to $499) or LillyDirect ($299) cuts brand cash-pay cost meaningfully.
+If insurance won't cover it, switching to NovoCare ($149-$299) or LillyDirect ($299-$449) cuts brand cash-pay cost meaningfully.

 Sources